LingUaan/LingSieve/README.md

   Status
   ======

   I've sifted 6,8x10^16 numbers in various ranges without any errors, that is 68.000.000 cycles.
 Once I run it for more than 60 hours continuously without any problems, it just works as it is supposed to.
-The results were compared with the extensive prime sieve tables of Tomás Oliveira e Silva and randomly with the program primesieve64bit of Kim Walisch.
+The results were compared with the extensive prime sieve tables of Tomás Oliveira e Silva and Jan Büthe, randomly with the program primesieve 64bit of Kim Walisch.

   Basic development is finished.